 When I explained all this to my psychiatrist, she merely increased the dosage and said I would likely improve when I reached the correct level of drug in my system.
 I was terrified of taking more Seroquel, and told her so, but her lack of empathy left me very discouraged.
 I began to despair of ever feeling like myself again.

 On a friend’s recommendation, I made an appointment with another psychiatrist.
 This time, when I described my reaction to the first two medications, I was heard.
 I started on daily doses of Abilify and Wellbutrin.
 Within weeks I was starting to feel better.
 It took a bit of tweaking, but that combination of the two drugs worked beautifully.
 It’s been 13 years since I made the change, and it’s still what I take now.
+It might not be a combination that works for everyone—but it does for me.
 I have remained stable for well over a decade, with no manic episodes and no depression.
 I ask questions during my appointments so that I understand what is going on with my brain.
 And my psychiatrist treats me with respect and gives me clear answers without oversimplification.

-Once you find a doctor, you should focus on your first appointment.
+Once you find a mental health professional, you should focus on your first appointment.
 Philadelphia area psychotherapist Laurie Kennedy says a therapist must make it immediately clear that you are in a safe space.

 “It is of utmost importance that the therapist communicates that the therapy room is a nonjudgmental place and a place that has firm ethical boundaries and is confidential,” Kennedy says.
 “Clinical work will only be effective if and only if boundaries, respect, and a spirit of optimism are initially and directly communicated to the patient.”

-Through therapy, patients with mental illness are recalling and recounting incidents that often cause shame and emotional pain.
+Through therapy, patients with a mental health disorder are recalling and recounting incidents that often cause shame and emotional pain.
 By creating and maintaining a safe, judgment-free zone, the doctor makes sharing possible—and even comfortable.
+If you don’t feel comfortable, it might not be the right mental health doctor for you.

 So once you have found a doctor you feel comfortable with, how do you maximize the potential for a successful “dance” to make sure you end up on the right treatment path?